EconomyLens.com

 The tariff agreement was finalized after Trump met his South Korean counterpart Lee Jae Myung in October. ©AFP

-Washington (United States) (AFP) – US President Donald Trump said Monday that he would raise tariffs on South Korean goods including autos, lumber, and pharmaceuticals, accusing the country of not living up to an earlier trade pact struck with Washington.
-The increase would bring tariff levels from 15 percent to 25 percent.
+Seoul (AFP) – South Korea’s government on Tuesday held emergency talks after US President Donald Trump said he will raise tariffs on South Korean goods, including autos, lumber, and pharmaceuticals.
+Trump said Monday that he would raise tariffs on the goods, accusing South Korea of not living up to an earlier trade pact struck with Washington.

 Related